Aczel-Mendler Bisimulations in a Regular Category: The Relational Essence of Power-Objects in a Topos

 \subsection{The Power-Object Monad}

-The following is a folklore result about power-objects, that can be proved for example by noticing that the proof in $\Set$ does not use either the law of excluded-middle nor the axiom of choice and the fact that any such statement is true in any topos: \begin{thm} In a topos $\CC$, $\pow{\!}$ extends to a commutative monad whose Kleisli category is isomorphic to the category of relations $\Rel{\CC}$. \end{thm} During the course of this Section, we will give an elementary and relational proof of this statement.
+The following is a folklore result about power-objects that can be proved, for example, by noticing that the proof in $\Set$ does not use either the law of excluded-middle nor the axiom of choice, and the fact that any such statement is true in any topos: \begin{thm} In a topos $\CC$, $\pow{\!}$ extends to a commutative monad whose Kleisli category is isomorphic to the category of relations $\Rel{\CC}$. \end{thm}

+During the course of this section, we will give an elementary and relational proof of this statement.

 Let us describe some parts of this statement that will be useful in the following discussion.
-First, the structure of \emph{covariant} functor (not to be confused with the more traditional contravariant structure) is given as follows.
+First, the structure of a \emph{covariant} functor (not to be confused with the contravariant structure that is also sometimes used) is given as follows.
 Given a morphism $\map{f}{X}{Y}$, $\map{\pow{f}}{\pow{X}}{\pow{Y}}$ is defined as follows.
-Consider first the following (epi,mono)-factorisation:
+Consider first the following (epi, mono)-factorisation:

 Then $\map{\pow{f}}{\pow{X}}{\pow{Y}}$ is the unique morphism corresponding to $m_f$.

 The unit $\map{\eta_X}{X}{\pow{X}}$ is defined as $\xi_{\Delta_X}$, that is, the unique morphism such that there is a pullback of the form: